 The Kombini FC is developed by FuriousFPV.
 It’s a PDB integrated F3 flight controller.

 We previous reviewed the Piko BLX, which is designed for smaller builds such as 3″ micro quads.
-To me, the Kombini feels like a step-up from the Piko.
-There are features that were missing on the Piko and allows higher current.
+To me, the Kombini feels like a more powerful version of the Piko.
+There are features that were missing on the Piko and it allows higher current and used in larger builds.
+Find out more info about mini quad flight controller in this post.

 Thanks to HeliDirect for sending me this board for testing.